aws-samples/aurora-dsql-samples/java/pgjdbc/README.md

-# AWS DSQL Node-Postgres code examples
+# Aurora DSQL pgJDBC code examples

 ## Overview

-The code examples in this topic show you how to use the Java to work with AWS DSQL.
+The code examples in this topic show you how to use the Java to work with Aurora DSQL.

 ## Run the examples

 ### Prerequisites

-* java version >= 17 is needed
+- java version >= 17 is needed

 ### Run the example tests